SSSD/sssd.io/src/docs/reporting-bugs.rst

 Consider if the bug has security consequences
 *********************************************

 If you think you found a bug that has security impact (allows an unprivileged user to compromise SSSD or elevate privileges for instance), don't file the bug in a public bug tracker.
-Instead, e-mail any of the SSSD developers instead.
+Instead, please follow the steps in :ref:`Reporting a Vulnerability <reporting_a_vulnerability>`.